wrightdylan/advent-of-code-2023/README.md

 13. For day 17, I was originally going for Dijkstra's, but decided to needlessly overcomplicate things by usinga heuristic, and included a visualiser to see the shortest path discovered.
 This could be a bit faster though.
 14. Day 18 basically reused the shoelace formula and Pick's theorem from day 10.
 It's not clear why part 2 consistnently run twice as fast as part 1 even though they both use the exact same function.
 15. Day 21 spent far too long trying to bug hunt, and it turns out it wasn't a math problem, it was a very basic problem involving the features I'm excluding.
+16. Getting false positives in Day 22 tests was not helping matters much.